Omycron83/Notes/Temp/Vorschrieb.md

 I think by know, everyone has heard about the issue of ..., which has garnered significant media attention over ... .
 This is because

+So lets again start with some arguments in favor of

 Taking all the these aspects into account, I can't fully agree with either side, but would rather propose...\